MArney86/CT_E-Commerce_Product_Listing_App/README.md

 Open your preferred terminal and navigate to where you extracted/cloned the repository then enter the ecom-product-app folder and run `npm install` to download all dependencies needed to run the app.

 At this point, you can use either the command `npm run dev` to run the app in developer mode.
 Or, you can build the app for deployment using the command `npm run build` and them using `npm run preview` to preview the build and ensure proper functioning.

+The app should show information about 6 products with differing stylings in a responsive container that shows differing numbers of products per row based on the size of the viewscreen.